hertneky/EMC_post/docs/AddNewVariable.rst

     - Add in main section using the template variable as a guide.
     - Note that ID(02), which is the ID for table version number, is added and set to 130.
       This is the table that we are adding the new variable to.
-    - The block of code in blue is for metadata for the accumulation field being added in this example and the user does not need to edit it and it is not always needed.
+    - The block of code within the '--' is for metadata for the accumulation field being added in this example and is not needed unless an accumulated type field is being added.
       For example, for an instantaneous field, you would not need that block.

     ::